The Code covers every stage of the home-buying process – pre-contract, exchange of contract and during occupation.

-The Home Builder must provide a contract which is clear and fair, complies with all relevant legislation and clearly explains the Home Buyer’s contract termination rights.
+The Home Builder must provide you with a contract which is clear and fair, complies with all relevant legislation and clearly explains your contract termination rights.

-The Home Buyer must be given reliable and realistic information about when construction of the Home may be finished, the date of Legal Completion, and the date for handover of the Home.
+The Code also states that you must be given reliable and realistic information about when construction of your home may be finished, the date of Legal Completion, and the date for handover of your home.

-If an unreasonable delay occurs in completing the Home, the Home Buyer has the right not to go ahead with the purchase and have their Reservation fee returned without deductions.
+If an unreasonable delay occurs in completing the home, you have the right not to go ahead with the purchase and have your Reservation fee returned without deductions.

-The Home Builder must clearly explain how Home Buyers’ contract deposits are protected and how any other pre-payments are dealt with.
+your Home Builder must clearly explain how contract deposits are protected and how any other pre-payments are dealt with.

-The Home Builder must provide the Home Buyer with an accessible after-sale service, and explain what the service includes, who to contact, and what guarantees and warranties apply to the Home.
+Home Builders must provide an accessible after-sale service, and explain what the service includes, who to contact, and what guarantees and warranties apply to your home.

-If the Home Buyer moves into a Home where building work is still in progress on surrounding properties, they must be told about the health-and-safety precautions they should take when living on a development where building work continues.
+If you move into a home where building work is still in progress on surrounding properties, you must be told about the health-and-safety precautions you should take when living on a development where building work continues.